Is string field theory background independent?: Invariant structure

 \subsubsection{Models of BSFT}

-The kinematic possibilities of the BSFT are spanned by the ghost number 1 operators of the bulk CFT.
+Let us now analyze the models of BSFT.
+The kinematic possibilities are spanned by the ghost number 1 operators of the bulk CFT.
 However, we will represent the models in terms of the boundary Lagrangian $\mathcal{V}$ directly, since the interpretation of the ghost number 1 operators $\mathcal{O}$ remains somewhat obscure, and we can always go from the ghost number operator to a boundary Lagrangian using $\mathcal{V}=b_{-1}\mathcal{O}$.

 In the case where the bulk CFT is a non-linear sigma model (`NLSM'), $\mathcal{V}$ will represent some D-brane configuration within the spacetime, perhaps with some non-zero value for worldvolume fields within the brane.
 We will simply denote the models in this case as $\langle M, \hat C, \mathcal{V} \rangle$, where the operator $\mathcal{V}$ is taken to represent some D-brane configuration within $M$.